InsertX2k/alvirus/README.md

 # Azur Lane Virus
 A free and an open-source virus written in Batch or Python that infects Windows PCs, **It was written in Batch first, then right now it is converted into a working Python code.**
 <br/>
+## How to test?
+Just clone/download this repository contents as a .zip file (ensure all files are in one directory), then right click on the file named `azur-lane-virus-installer-source-code.official.bat` then select "Run as Administrator" and click "Yes" if prompted, then enjoy!.

+I'm just too lazy to compile this into an executable, I forgot how to work on bat to exe + I switched to python a long ago so i no longer work on batch files anymore.
 <br/>
 ![The Azur Lane Virus Project](https://user-images.githubusercontent.com/62176660/118047551-3535ce00-b37b-11eb-9823-05500c919eaa.png)
 <br/>